 NERDS: Nevada Educators Really Doing Solar is a year-long program at the Raggio Research Center, funded by the EPSCoR Nexus grant.
 Teachers from the state of Nevada participate in the program which focuses on professional development in science teaching with research in education.
 The NERDS program is dedicated to helping teachers develop their skills in teaching science and solar energy through the process of inquiry.

 SCIP: The STEM Career Investigation Program offers Washoe County high school students the opportunity to observe current scientific and engineering research being conducted by scientists and engineers from the University of Nevada, Reno.
 In addition, students will learn about research within STEM related businesses outside of the educational institution and within our community.
-The program is excellent exposure for students to realize careers in many specialized areas of science and engineering.
-The program includes a series of six seminars which are scheduled for February and March, 2014 at the Raggio Research Center for STEM education, UNR.
+The program, part of EPSCoR Nexus, is excellent exposure for students to realize careers in many specialized areas of science and engineering.
+The program includes a series of six seminars which are scheduled for February and March, 2015 at the Raggio Research Center for STEM education, UNR.

-EPSCoR: Nevada EPSCoR provides a statewide interdisciplinary program that stimulates transformative research, education and outreach on effects of regional climate change on ecosystem resources and supports use of this knowledge by policy makers.
+EPSCoR: Nevada EPSCoR (Experimental Program to Stimulate Competitive Research) provides a statewide interdisciplinary program that stimulates transformative research, education and outreach on effects of regional climate change on ecosystem resources and supports use of this knowledge by policy makers.